felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 - My finger is too big to accurately point to specific words on a page
-- To reach the full width of the page with my finger, I have to move my entire arm back and forth as a read, or move the arm holding the book.
+- To reach the full width of the page with my finger, I have to move my entire arm back and forth as I read, or move the arm holding the book.
 It wastes energy.
 - I don't particularly appreciate the friction of the page on the tip of my index, especially over extended periods of time.